 A simple spot on a plateau high above Bad Bellingen, much loved by Baslers and golfers from the nearby course, with a cosy dining room, luminous conservatory and big terrace for warm summer evenings.
 The menu has gone upmarket of late – think sweetbreads, turbot and the like – but Herr Basler’s legendary Wiener Schnitzel and home-made sourdough are still there.
 Frau Basler combines feist with friendliness in the dining room and the short wine list gives pride of place to local stars like Ziereisen, Martin Wassmer and maverick MW von der Mark.

-Hotel (member of Small Luxury Hotels of the world), Michelin-starred restaurant and noted winery owned and run by the Keller family, in the heart of the Kaiserstuhl, Baden’s premium wine-growing region.
-Stellar food (classic French haute-ish cuisine), biblical wine list, smiling waitresses in ruched blouses and cinched waists, lovely hunting-green dining room with cosy corners and a small terrace for summer.
+In the heart of the Kaiserstuhl, Baden’s premium wine-growing region, the Keller family has their hotel (member of Small Luxury Hotels of the world), a Michelin-starred restaurant, a gastropub and their winery.
+The Schwarzer Adler does stellar food (classic French haute-ish cuisine), biblical wine list, smiling waitresses in ruched blouses and cinched waists, lovely hunting-green dining room with cosy corners and a small terrace for summer.
 The Rebstock, on the other side of the road, also owned by the Kellers, serves simple, typically Badisch food (“Kondomfreier” [sic] asparagus – ie. not grown under plastic – ravioli, free-range chicken etc.) and wines by the glass.
 Shaded interior courtyard for sunny days.

 Thomas Merkle’s Rebstock, Endingen, Kaiserstuhl, Tel.
 07642 7900